iH3 - Camcorder AIPTEK - Free user manual and instructions

 Viewing Photos

+1 Turn on the camcorder.
 2 Press the Playback Button to enter the playback mode.
+3 Use the Left/Right/Up/Down key to browse the recorded files.

 - Press the 3D/2D Switch Button to switch to 2D or 3D files.

-Line drawing of a digital camera with open lid and red arrow indicator (no text or symbols)4 Press the OK key to view the photo in full screen.
+Line drawing of a digital camera with open lid and red arrow indicator (no text or symbols)

 - Use the Zoom Button to zoom in the selected photo.
 When the image is zoomed in, the direction keys appear on the LCD screen.
 Use the Left/Right/Up/Down key to view the zoomed image.
-To exit zoom mode, press the OK key to return into its original size.
+To exit zoom mode, press the OK key to return to its original size.

 5 Press the Left/Right key to view other photos.